-- a.
-Note: The school psychologist/school psychology intern appropriately administers and scores assessment instruments in all three files in accordance with standard procedures outlined in manuals.
+- 1. Note: The school psychologist/school psychology intern appropriately administers and scores assessment instruments in all three files in accordance with standard procedures outlined in manuals.
 Any deviation from standardized administration procedures and rationale for doing so should be noted on the protocol and the psychological report.
-Example: Chronological age is correct, basal and ceiling levels are established as per standard procedures, examinee's responses are recorded as per standard procedures, examinee's responses are recorded as per standard procedures, examinee's responses are probed/queried with notations made on the protocol as per standard procedure. - b.
+Example: Chronological age is correct, basal and ceiling levels are established as per standard procedures, examinee's responses are recorded as per standard procedures, examinee's responses are probed/queried with notations made on the protocol as per standard procedure. - 2.
 Justification: Domain 1: Data-Based Decision Making

-Rubric Not Effective Minimally Effective Effective Highly Effective None of the three files meet the criteria One of the three files meets the criteria meet the criteria Two or three files meet the criteria AND address areas of assessment required by the USBE for classification.
-Additional index scores are obtained in explaining assessment results (e.g., GAI Index on WISC-V)
+Rubric Not Effective Minimally Effective Highly Effective Effective None of the three files meet the criteria One of the three files meets the criteria Two or three files meet the criteria Two or three files meet the criteria AND address areas of assessment required by the USBE for classification.
+Additional index scores are obtained in explaining assessment results (e.g. GAI Index on WISC-V)